trevorlovet1/Census-Data-Project/README.md

      - Census Data - Race Time Rent
      - Census Data - Race Time Salary

-3. Data Cleaning and Transformation
+3. Data Cleaning and Transformation:
-Imported all three csv files into google sheets
+- Imported all three csv files into google sheets
-Data was cleaned and transformed using Google Sheets  ensuring consistency and usability.
+- Data was cleaned and transformed using Google Sheets  ensuring consistency and usability.
-Added Null Values to where there were blanks initially Exploratory data analysis to understand and relationships
+- Added Null Values to where there were blanks initially
+- Exploratory data analysis to understand and relationships

 4. Database Creation